Learn How To Play Craps

 How to Play Craps Online

-To play craps online is actually quite easy: once you’ve logged into your casino account, simply look for the game of craps and launch it.
+To play Craps online is actually quite easy: once you’ve logged into your casino account, simply look for the game and launch it.
 You can pre-select your bet sizes and decide on what you would like to bet.
 If you’re unfamiliar with the game, you can click on the easy-to-use help file within the game for a quick overview.

 Different Types of Craps Bets